 In short, TV and hip-hop matter because they generate and impact the cultural content and conversations we have on a daily basis.

 It feels only right, then, that we—meaning me—search for the connective tissue between hip-hop’s most recognizable figures with television’s most memorable shows.
 Why?
 The better question is: why the f*ck not?

 Eminem — Lost

 The first few seasons of ABC’s Lost were arguably three of the most thrilling and engaging seasons in TV history.
 What Damon Lindelof, Carlton Cuse, and J.J.
 Abrams delivered was a behemoth of a show, with an otherworldly dense cast, story, and setting ripe with mysteries and weekly theorizing.
-However, as Lost continued, and as the show attempted to stick the conclusion, it became obvious, even to superfans like myself, that not only had the creators not prepared to bring the story home, but that the flaws of the show became increasingly more obvious the more it overstayed its welcome.
+As Lost continued and as the show attempted to stick the conclusion, however, it became obvious, even to superfans like myself, that not only had the creators not prepared to bring the story home, but that the flaws of the show became increasingly more obvious the more it overstayed its welcome.

 Enter Eminem, the Lost of hip-hop.
-Eminem, a once great rhythmic technician and purveyor of horrorcore and pulp rap, not only overstayed his welcome by failing to maintain his most intriguing characteristic as an emcee but his biggest flaws transformed from blemishes to craters with each subsequent album.
+The Detroit native is a once-great rhythmic technician and purveyor of horrorcore and pulp rap, who has overstayed his welcome by failing to maintain his most intriguing characteristic as an emcee.
+His biggest flaws transformed from blemishes to craters with each subsequent album.
 Like Lost, Eminem is stuck in limbo, forever trying to reshape his narrative from one lukewarm album to a lukewarm album responding to the previous lukewarm album.
 For as great and unique as both Lost and Eminem once were, their legacies are forever soured by their worst artistic tendencies.